Holkham Hall: Inspiration: Patron and Palladio

 The originator of Palladianism, Andrea Palladio was born in Padua in 1508, the son of a stonemason.
 He was inspired by Roman buildings, by the writings of Vitruvius (80 BC), and by his immediate predecessors Donato Bramante and Raphael.
 He aspired to an architectural style that used symmetry and proportion to emulate the grandeur of classical buildings.
 Palladio recorded and publicised his work in the four-volume illustrated study, I Quattro Libri dell'Architettura (The Four Books of Architecture), published in 1570.
 The style made a brief appearance in England before the Civil War when it was introduced by Inigo Jones, but its monarchical associations soon saw it eclipsed by the Baroque style.
-Its revival some 70 years later was driven by an influential group of aristocrats, of Whig political persuasion such as Lord Burlington, who sought to identify themselves with the Romans of antiquity, and who viewed the Baroque with suspicion, considering it "theatrical, exuberant and Catholic".
+Its revival some 70 years later was driven by an influential group of aristocrats of Whig political persuasion, such as Lord Burlington, who sought to identify themselves with the Romans of antiquity, and who viewed the Baroque with suspicion, considering it "theatrical, exuberant and Catholic".
 However, the style did not fully adhere to Palladio's strict rules of proportion.
 Burlington put together a collection of Palladio's drawings and published them in 1730.
 The style eventually evolved into what is generally referred to as Georgian, and neo-Georgian remains a popular and commonly deployed style in the 21st century.
 Palladianism was the chosen style for numerous houses in both town and country, although Holkham is exceptional for both its severity of design and for drawing so heavily and so directly on Palladian examples.

 Holkham Hall was built by Thomas Coke, 1st Earl of Leicester, who was born in 1697.
 A cultivated and wealthy man, Coke made the Grand Tour in his youth and was away from England for six years between 1712 and 1718.
 It is likely he met both Burlington, the aristocratic architect at the forefront of the Palladian revival movement in England, and William Kent, then a young artist dependent on the patronage of a number of wealthy sponsors including Burlington, in Italy in around 1715, and that it was in Italy, the home of Palladianism, that the idea of the mansion at Holkham was first conceived.
 Coke returned to England in 1718, not only with a newly acquired library, but also an art and sculpture collection with which to furnish his planned new mansion.
 On his return his dissolute lifestyle, focussed on drinking, gambling, hunting, and cockfighting, delayed progress.
 Funding was also a serious issue; Coke had made a major investment in the South Sea Company and when the South Sea Bubble burst in 1720, the resultant losses delayed the building of Coke's planned new country estate for over ten years.
 Created Earl of Leicester in 1744, Coke died in 1759, five years before the completion of Holkham, having never fully recovered his financial losses.
-His widow, Margaret (1700–1775), would oversee the finishing and furnishing of the house.
+His widow, Margaret (1700–1775), oversaw the finishing and furnishing of the house.